biol7210-genomes/assemblers/AlignGraph.md

 #AlignGraph

 ###Overview:
-AlignGraph extends and joins de novo-assembled contigs or scaffolds assisted by a reference genome of a closely related organism.
+AlignGraph is an assembly software that extends and joins de novo-assembled contigs or scaffolds assisted by a reference genome of a closely related organism.
+By guiding the assembly process with reference genomes, AlignGraph improves assemblies

 Advantage: Since it is a de Bruijn graph-based method, AlignGraph solves limitations associated with heuristic extension methods used in de novo assembly

+###AlignGraph Algorithm Steps:

+1. Alignment maps

+2. Contig reassembly

+3. Graph traversal

 ###System Requirements:
 32-bit or 64-bit machines with Linux operating systems